AI Gateway

 • Approved-model access and provider routing without rewriting every application.

-• Shared admin visibility for rollout, governance, and usage review.
+• Shared admin visibility for deployment, governance, and usage review.

 • Route one internal AI workflow through the gateway before expanding to broader teams.